anmarjarjees/arduino-code/README.md

 LED are what's known as a "non-homic" devices.
 It introduces something called a "voltage drop" into a circuit, and this will lead to change the amount of current running through it. knowing the "Voltage Drop" value for a LED is important as this value/number will help you decide how much voltage your circuit will need to supply to the LED.
 Which means it will affect the voltage value that we use in Ohm's Law equation.

 ##### LED Specifications:
-### Votlage Drop (Forward Voltage):
+### Voltage Drop (Forward Voltage):
 When buying a LED it comes with a document that shows all its specifications called "Datasheet".
 You can check this link about [LED-Basic Red] (https://www.sparkfun.com/products/9590?_ga=2.185358185.1176383297.1658699422-984879093.1658436149), click "Documents" tab then "Datasheet".
 In the Datasheet PDF file, you will see some tables with categories and values.
 The item that we need to look for is called "Forward Voltage" of an LED which the "Voltage Drop" of that specific LED.
-It has Min and Max value so the minimum is the value that we need to know/use to determine the value of the resister.
+It has Min and Max value so the minimum is the value that we need to know/use to determine the value of the resistor.
 Notice in case if the Datasheet provides Forward Voltage for RED, Green, and Blue Color LED, we use the Red Color value based on our selected LED.
 ![LED Forward Voltage](https://github.com/anmarjarjees/arduino-code/blob/master/images/forward-voltage.jpg)
 > ** We will use the minimum value of 1.8 V based Datasheet table that is provided with LED package.**